akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

 three basic categories:

- * **at-most-once** delivery means that for each message handed to the mechanism, that message is delivered zero or one time; in more casual terms it means that messages may be lost.
+ * **at-most-once** delivery means that for each message handed to the mechanism, that message is delivered once or not at all; in more casual terms it means that messages may be lost.
  * **at-least-once** delivery means that for each message handed to the mechanism potentially multiple attempts are made at delivering it, such that